 How Does Diabetes Affect the Pancreas?

-How important is the pancreas?
+It’s Crucial to Know About How Does Diabetes Affect the Pancreas?
+Just how important is the pancreas?
 Well the pancreas is the organ in your body that produces insulin.
 Since this is the major hormone that helps to regulate and control your blood sugar levels, then I would say it is VERY important, wouldn’t you?
 This is especially important if you have diabetes.
 Insulin is the hormone that is responsible for your glucose levels by helping to move and get the glucose from your blood into your cells.

 Issues begin to arise when diabetes starts affecting your pancreas.
 The beta cells are overworking as the bloodstream becomes higher with sugar and this makes it toxic with blood fats also increasing and the end result is that this has a negative effect on your cells and their ability to produce sufficient amounts of insulin.